 Many obese children and teenagers sleep less than the amount of hours they need.
 Sleeping the necessary amount reduces the possibility of being overweight or obese by 36%.
 The effects of a lack of sleep go beyond being tired the next day.
 If you don’t sleep well you eat more unhealthy foods, participate in less physical activity, and tend to be more irritable.

 Sleep the necessary amount of hours: An adequate sleep is fundamental for healthy physical, emotional, and social development of children.
 When we sleep more we do not only rest more, we also have more energy which allows us to enjoy daily activities.
 In the case of boys and girls, it is proven that those who sleep the necessary amount of sleep have a lower risk of becoming obese.

 Ages 3-5 need 11-13 hours of interrupted sleep

 Ages 6-12 need between 10-11 hours of sleep

 Turn off screens 30 minutes before going to bed: Exposure to artificial light provokes the stimulation of the central nervous system.
 In the brain, these stimulants are associated with being awake and active.
 It is important to keep in mind that disconnecting at least half an hour before heading to bed.
 Turning off electronics, screens (including e-books), and doing something else that helps relax and get sleep is key.

-Familiar routine and rhythm: Boys and girls need certain conditions of their environment to be regulated to establish rhythm and this is especially important when we are discussing sleep.
-Having a good nightly routine before going to sleep has been shown to significantly improve the sleeping pattern of children and the satisfaction of their parents.
-Always going to sleep at the same time and following the same routine (brushing teeth, putting on pajamas, turning off the lights, reading a book…) is key for transitioning from the day to sleep and prepares the body for sleep.
+Familiar routine and rhythm: How do you get your child to sleep?
+Having a good nightly routine before going to sleep has been shown to significantly improve the sleeping pattern of children and teenagers.
+Always going to sleep at the same time and following the same routine (brushing teeth, putting on pajamas, turning off the lights, reading a book, etc.) is key in preparing the body for sleep.